nmadhu05/Automatic-Ticket-Classification-using-NLP/README.md

 # Automatic-Ticket-Classification-using-NLP
 This is the Capstone Project I did as part of my Data Science Course.
+Used Python as programming Language and Jupyter Notebooks as the platform.

 # Problem Statement
 Cluster the complaints received by a financial institution in to 5 categories.
 Create a model that can classify the tickets automatically which will help route the complaint to appropriate department and resolve it faster.